Your shopping cart is empty

 If you are in a queue group but would like to leave it, e.g. if you are on a sales team but take your lunch break, you can leave your queue group and join it again when you are back from lunch.

-This shortcode will allow you to dial into a call which another user is on, however, only the Yay.com user who’s shortcode you dial will be able to hear you.
+This shortcode will allow you to dial into a call that another user is on, however, only the Yay.com user whose shortcode you dial will be able to hear you.
 This would be useful for a manager to dial into a staff members call if they are struggling with a client and the manager wants to speak just to their employee and help them.

-If you have more than one route that you would like to apply to a number and change this at your leisure you can set this up with this short code.
-A company could set a short code that say directs all their calls through to a different department when they are all in a meeting.
+If you have more than one route that you would like to apply to a number and change this at your leisure you can set this up with this shortcode.
+A company could set a shortcode that says directs all their calls through to a different department when they are all in a meeting.
 This would mean that a Yay.com user could dial their star code to change a route to a divert, and then change it back to the desired route after the meeting.